Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 The first game of the year played in short sleeves

-For those golfers who’ve battled on through the winter months, the first game of the year in short sleeves is like finally reaching the light at the end of the tunnel.
+For those who’ve battled on through the winter months, this is like finally reaching the light at the end of the tunnel.

 Bouncing back with a birdie